godpeny/pages/main/src/blog-post.33.md

 Negative examples are items labeled "irrelevant" to a given query.
 Showing the model negative examples during training teaches the model that embeddings of different groups should be pushed away from each other.

+### Retrieval, Scoring and Re-ranking
+#### Retrieval
+Retrieval is a stage of embedding model where given a user, decide which items to recommend.

+- For a matrix factorization model, the query (or user) embedding is known statically, and the system can simply look it up from the user embedding matrix.
+- For a DNN model, the system computes the query embedding at serve time by running the network on the feature vector .

+Once you have the query embedding $q$, search for item embeddings $V_j$ that are close to $q$ in the embedding space.
+This is a nearest neighbor problem.

+##### Large-scale retrieval
+To compute the nearest neighbors in the embedding space, the system can exhaustively score every potential candidate.
+Exhaustive scoring can be expensive for very large corpora, but you can use either of the following strategies to make it more efficient.

+- If the query embedding is known statically, the system can perform exhaustive scoring offline, precomputing and storing a list of the top candidates for each query.
+- Use approximate nearest neighbors.
+Google provides an open-source tool on GitHub called ScaNN (Scalable Nearest Neighbors).
+This tool performs efficient vector similarity search at scale.

 ### References
 - https://developers.google.com/machine-learning/recommendation?_gl=1*100s3or*_up*MQ..*_ga*NDEzMDgzNTk0LjE3NjMwNDM1Mzc.*_ga_SM8HXJ53K2*czE3NjMwNDM1MzckbzEkZzAkdDE3NjMwNDM1MzckajYwJGwwJGgw
 - https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems)